trentlarson/distrinet/app/features/task-lists/README.md

 # Distributed Task Lists

-- Simply add a [TaskYaml](https://taskyaml.org) files with a URI prefixed with "taskyaml:" into the "distrinet settings", then you'll go to the "task lists" part of this app and see task lists.
+- Simply add [TaskYaml](https://taskyaml.org) files with a URI prefixed with "taskyaml:" into the "distrinet settings", then you'll go to the "task lists" part of this app and see task lists.

 For schedule forecasting:

 Download and run the [Schedule-Forecast service](https://github.com/trentlarson/Schedule-Forecast).

 ## Features

+#### Tools

+- Tools must support public and private folders.
+- Tools must support: ID string, priority number, estimate number, blocking & containing links between issues, and assignee user IDs
+- Tools may support optional task fields: skill set, watcher user IDs
+- Tools supporting export and/or import must preserve the mandatory task fields in each action.
+- Tools with APIs must support the mandatory task fields.
+- Tools should support [taskyaml.org](taskyaml.org) & CSV formats.

 #### Future